pc-aide/AWS/Curriculum/5 Virtual Private Cloud.md

   * Uses same concepts as on premise network
     * A VPC defines an IP address space

+* Subnet
+  * By Default, all subnets within a VPC can communicate with each other

 *Allows complete control of network configuration
   * Abilitty to isolate & expose resources inside VPC